kentik/config-snippets-cloud/cloud_Azure/terraform/module/README.md

 * Service Principal for Kentik NSG Flow Exporter application
 * Reader and Contributor Roles for above mentioned Service Principal
 * One Storage Account for flow logs per requested Resource Group
-* One Flow log per NSG across all requested Resource Groups
 * Registers flow in Kentik platform per requested Resource Group

-All created resources are tagged with:
+All resources created in Azure are tagged with:
 `app = "kentik_flow_log_exporter"`

 Module assumes that NetworkWatcher resource exists in NetworkWatcherRG resource group in specified Azure location (see variable "location").
 It is automatically created by Azure when VirtualNetwork is created or updated, [as per documentation.](https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-create)